Skip to content

 • HSG provisioned and onboarded to mfusion

-• PMS server running FIAS module with guest database
+• Opera PMS server running and accessible; FIAS module installed and enabled; guest database populated

 Architecture Overview